 I mean, what kind of Jedi mind trick is this?!?
 I always thought it was meant for all the carts to go together in that giant cart-train from the parking lot to the store blocking traffic and all the good parking spots in the process but no, no. This entire time it was meant as a way to get our kids easily into the carts themselves.
-OK, fine, it’s probably originally for the cart-train but who will ever look at them the same way again?
-Since her original video has already been viewed over three million times I’m gonna say no one.
+OK, fine, it’s probably originally for the cart-train, but who will ever look at them the same way again?
+Since her original video was viewed over three million times, I’m gonna say no one.

 “My mom is permanently disabled due to multiple back problems,” Laura said.
 “After taking my son on errands with her, she complained that lifting him in and out of the cart had left her back very sore.
 I recorded the video to show her how we get around that.
 I thought it could help others.”

-Castillo tells Scary Mommy she learned the trick from her stepmom years ago who had a son that was disabled and found it was an easy way to get him in and out of the shopping cart.
-Since sharing her hack, she said the reactions to the video have been crazy and that she never thought it would get this much attention.
+Castrillo tells Scary Mommy she learned the trick from her stepmom years ago who had a son that was disabled and found it was an easy way to get him in and out of the shopping cart.
+Since sharing her hack, she said the reactions to the video were unbelievable, and that she never thought it would get this much attention.

 Though she has been using the cart trick for years, she admittedly doesn’t do much shopping in person these days.
 “We do grocery pickup as often as possible.
 With three kids ages 11, six, and four, it just makes my life (and budget) run smoother,” she said.
 Amen to that.